Studies of Waldorf education: 1995 South African Case Study

-A Master's degree Case Study was conducted in 1995 in South Africa entitled: The Rudolf Steiner approach to education: A qualitative study with particular reference to the pre-primary and primary phase of a Waldorf school in KwaZulu-Natal.
+A Master's degree Case Study was conducted in 1995 in South Africa by Carol Knox entitled: The Rudolf Steiner approach to education: A qualitative study with particular reference to the pre-primary and primary phase of a Waldorf school in KwaZulu-Natal.
 Abstract of thesis: The location of this work within the holistic world view or the symbolic science paradigm indicates that the case study approach will be most likely to maximize valid findings.
 The theoretical and evaluative demands of this study precluded the use of more quantitative methods.
 The aim was to attempt a demystification of Waldorf Education by means of in-depth interpretation and reconstruction, in other words, using descriptions which have contextual validity.
 The pre-primary and primary phases of a school in KwaZulu Natal was studied.
 The perspective of Walker using condensed fieldwork was employed.
 Despite the limitations of this mode of study it is hoped to give the reader an expectation of what a Waldorf School is like.